 One myth is that if you have children, you will have a happier marriage.
 However, researchers have found that martial satisfaction declines rapidly after having children.
 Typically, this is because the focus shifts from the couple to the children.
 Parents spend their time and attention on their children rather than nurturing their relationship as a couple.
 In fact, when comparing couples with and without children, the rate of decline in martial satisfaction is almost twice as high for couples with children than those without, according to one study.

-A different study by researchers at Vanderbilt and Florida State University discovered a higher rate of depression among parents than nonparents.
+Another study by researchers at Vanderbilt and Florida State University discovered a higher rate of depression among parents than nonparents.
 “Parents experience lower levels of emotional well-being and more frequent negative emotions than their childless peers,” according to researcher Robin Simon.
 “In fact, no group of parents—married, single, step, or even empty nest—reported significantly greater emotional well-being than people who never had children.”

 Another myth is that retirees who have children and grandchildren are happier than those who don’t.
 While that may be true for some, researchers at the University of Greenwich discovered that having children and grandchildren does not affect a retiree’s level of contentment.
 What does have a powerful impact on a retiree’s level of contentment is having a strong social network.
 Those with an active social life and a close group of friends reported much higher satisfaction levels in retirement.
 Therefore, the key to happiness in retirement is having friends- not children and grandchildren.

 Martial status is also closely linked to higher levels of contentment in retirement.
 Those who were married or in a long-term relationship were more satisfied than those who were not.
 That’s why it’s so important to nurture the relationship you have with your partner.
+One way to do this is by practicing Dr. Gottman’s idea of “small things often.”

 Will I share these statistics with those who ask about my childlessness?
 Probably not.
 But it’s nice to know the facts and figures behind these myths.
 While having children can be a fulfilling part of life, it isn’t necessary for happiness.